MiaoLab20/gamd-openmm-examples/README.md

 * Upper Bound - Non-Bonded Boost (upper-nonbonded)
 * Upper Bound - Dual Non-Bonded/Dihedral Boost (upper-dual-nonbonded-dihedral)

+* LiGaMD and Pep-GaMD have not yet been implemented.

 Now, copy the lower-dual.xml file to a new filename using one of the above boost types.
 For this example, I'll use the Lower Total Boost.